S-Methylcysteine

 S-Methylcysteine is the amino acid with the nominal formula CH3SCH2CH(NH2)CO2H.
 It is the S-methylated derivative of cysteine.
 This amino acid occurs widely in plants, including many edible vegetables.

-Biosynthesis
+Natural occurrence

-The amino acid is not genetically coded, but it arises by post-translational methylation of cysteine.
-One pathway involves methyl transfer from alkylated DNA by zinc-cysteinate-containing repair enzymes.
+S-Methylcysteine is not genetically coded, but it arises by post-translational methylation of cysteine.
+One pathway involves methyl transfer from alkylated DNA by zinc-cysteinate-containing repair enzymes such as methylated-DNA-protein-cysteine methyltransferase.

+S-Methylcysteine sulfoxide is an oxidized derivative of S-methylcysteine that is found in onions.

+MetaCyc contains a list of biochemical reactions producing and consuming this substance.

+Other chemical properties

-Beyond its biological context, it has been examined as a chelating agent.
+Beyond its biological context, S-methylcysteine has been examined as a chelating agent.